unalkyouie/rss-reader-web/NOTES.md

 Let's try different setups and check what works.
 Something breaks, other thing goes perfectly - that's just how it goes, right ?
 Learning tons from different ideas.

 I'll probably keep tweaking things along the way.
 It's all about seeing how small changes affect the app and keeping that flow going.

+Keeping ES2020 cuz not really sure about the browsers support = need to check